 A few months later, in November 2009 I was challenged to swim in the chilly 53 water of the San Francisco Bay.
 Not one to shy away from a dare, I took the plunge.
 Crazy as it may seem, in that moment I felt something stir inside me.
 I didn't really know what it was or where it was going to take me, but that moment ignited something in my soul.
 I felt drawn to the water.

 Who would have thought that my injury was the best thing that ever happened to me?

 Without being consciously aware at the time, this was the beginning of a transformative journey - physically, mentally and spiritually - that would take me around the world in a way I could have never imagined.

 As I am now able to reflect on that first swim in the Bay just eight years ago, with no swimming prowess at all, I know that anything is possible.
 I have been very fortunate that what began as a quest to heal from a physical injury took on a life of its own.

 I sit here today with a full heart, grateful for all the love and support along the way.
-Without the encouragement of my family and friends, and indeed even complete strangers who said a kind word and wished me luck, none of this would have been possible.
-There is nothing solo about a solo swim.
+Without the encouragement of my family and friends, as well as complete strangers who have said a kind word and wished me luck along the way, none of this would have been possible.
+I have learned that there is nothing solo about a solo swim.